koel/docker/README.md

 ### /music

 `/music` will contain the music library.
 Keep in mind that koel needs to scan music before it's able to play it.

+### /var/www/html/storage/search-indexes

+`/var/www/html/storage/search-indexes` will contain the search indexes.
+Searching songs, albums and artists leverages this to provide results.

 ## Ports